-1. There shall be established a Research Fund and a General Fund, and a Voluntary Fund for Small Cetaceans.
+1. There shall be established a Research Fund, a General Fund, a Voluntary Fund for Small Cetaceans, a Voluntary Fund for Aboriginal Subsistence Whaling and a Voluntary Conservation Fund.

 (a) The Research Fund shall be credited with voluntary contributions and any such monies as the Commission may allocate for research and scientific investigation and charged with specific expenditure of this nature.
+The Research Fund shall have a balanced distribution among activities, defined according to conservation priorities and the work of the Commission, including small cetaceans.